httpwg/http-extensions/draft-ietf-httpbis-unprompted-auth.md

 time, and an attacker could detect use of this mechanism if that time is observable by comparing the timing of a request for a known non-existent resource to the timing of a request for a potentially authenticated resource.
-Servers can prevent this observability by slightly delaying responses to some non-existent resources such that the timing of the authentication verification is not observable.
+Servers can mitigate this observability by slightly delaying responses to some non-existent resources such that the timing of the authentication verification is not observable.
 This delay needs to be carefully considered to avoid having the delay itself leak the fact that this origin uses this mechanism at all.